Vyral/base-template/_posts/2018-07-23-your-first-tip-to-making-you-the-most-money-when-selling.md

 In the event you are separated from your partner or getting a divorce, you should still want the home to look loving; the MLS shows both owners’ names and it will reflect on the both of you.
 Further still, when potential buyers walk into a home and see empty closets or pictures of a family that no longer entirely lives there, they might feel that the home is cold and distant.
 Sometimes, your home is even referred to as a “divorce” home.
 Even though it might not be your favorite thing to do, **keep the home as warm and inviting as possible.**

-Many staging companies recommend you take out such personal items such as family photos, however I highly disagree with this recommendation.
+Many staging companies recommend that you remove personal items from the home, such as family photos.
+However, I highly disagree with this recommendation.
 When I have walked potential buyers around a home, they look at the photos to see that the family is happy.
 They notice if a room belonged to a little girl or boy; features like this help the home sell.
 Nobody likes a sterile home where it feels as if someone may have recently passed away there.

 Finally, you should hire someone to clean and detail your house like you would with a car you were selling.
 Having them clean your baseboards, carpets, windows, etc., is **a cheap way to help you make the most money from your home sale.**